cheind/py-motmetrics/Readme.md

 )
 ```

 The code above updates an event accumulator with data from a single frame.
-Here we assume that pairwise object / hypothesis distance have already been computed.
-Note the `np.nan` inside the distance matrix.
+Here we assume that pairwise object / hypothesis distances have already been computed.
+Note `np.nan` inside the distance matrix.
 It signals that `a` cannot be paired with hypothesis `2`.
-To inspect the current event state simple print the events associated with the accumulator
+To inspect the current event history simple print the events associated with the accumulator.

 ```python
 print(acc.events) # a pandas DataFrame

 """
                 Type  OId HId    D
 FrameId Event